amitkr209/Python_and_R_Projects/README.md

 ```
 ### Result:
 ![Salary Distribution of Data Jobs in India](https://github.com/amitkr209/Python_Data_Project/blob/main/3_Project/Images/Salary%20Distribution%20of%20Data%20Jobs%20in%20India.png)

+*Box plot visualizing the salary distributions for the top 6 data job titles.*

 ### Insights:
 - **Senior Data Scientist is the highest-paid role**, the median salary for Senior Data Scientists is significantly higher than other roles, around `$160K` per year, indicating that this position commands the highest compensation in the Indian data job market.